Eliman925/Eliman925/README.md

 - 👋 Hi there !!!!
 - 👀 I’m the CTO of HPChain.AI (https://www.hpchain.ai/)
 - 🌱 I’m an experienced computational biologist in molecular dynamic simulations, AI and cloud computing
-- 💞️ I’m passionate about passionate about merging the natural word with informatics
+- 💞️ I’m passionate about merging the natural word with informatics
 - 💞️ I’m looking to become biggest expert in blockchain technology and gaming
 - 📫 How to reach me: paolo.lorenzini@hpchain.ai